mrporterphysics/mrporterphysics.github.io/Presentations/ES Presentations/weather/weatherslids.md

 <!--
 TEACHER MOVE: This is THE central conceptual move of the unit.
 Have students write their own CER paragraph using this scaffolding.
+NYSSLS ALIGNMENT: This synthesis is the unit summative for HS-ESS3-5.
+The CER is the assessment-of-record.
 ASSESSMENT: This claim, with this evidence chain, is the unit summative.
-TRANSITION TO NEXT UNIT: "If we're confident storms will get more intense, what should engineers and planners do about it?" — sets up the next unit.
+TRANSITION TO NEXT UNIT: "If we're confident storms will get more intense, what should engineers and planners do about it?" — sets up HS-ESS3-4 (designing technological solutions).
 -->

 ---